themightymo/cryns-family-music-archives/README.md

 A plugin that generates mp3 playlists on archive pages and single posts for the Cryns Family Music Archives.

 * The plugin works out of the box on every WordPress theme.
+* It creates an Audio File custom post type.
+* It adds support for the Audio File Post Format
+* It adds taxonomies for Band Name, Album Title, etc.

 ![Single audio post view using default Twenty Seventeen WordPress theme](http://music.cryns.com/wp-content/uploads/2017/08/single.png)